Advanced search

 Use with drugs that elevate blood pressure

-Caution is advised in patients being treated with methylphenidate with other drugs that can also elevate blood pressure (see also sections on cardiovascular and cerebrovascular conditions in section 4.4 Warnings and precautions for use).
+Caution is advised in patients being treated with methylphenidate with other drugs that can also elevate blood pressure (see also section 4.4).

-Because of possible hypertensive crisis, methylphenidate is contraindicated in patients being treated (currently or within the preceding 2 weeks) with MAO-inhibitors (see section 4.3 Contraindications).
+Because of possible hypertensive crisis, methylphenidate is contraindicated in patients being treated (currently or within the preceding 14 days) with MAO-inhibitors (see section 4.3).

 Use with alcohol

 Alcohol may exacerbate the adverse CNS effects of psychoactive drugs, including methylphenidate.
-It is therefore advisable for patients to abstain from alcohol during treatment.
+Patients should therefore abstain from alcohol during treatment.

 Use with anaesthetics